perseusEngineering/candidate-coding-challenges/backend-challenges/user-service/README.md

 ```

 #### Constraints
-* you provide a straight forward documentation how to build and run the service
+- You provide straightforward documentation how to build and run the service
-* submitted data is stored in database (free choice which one)
+- Submitted data is stored in database (free choice which one)
-* free choice of following programming languages: Scala, Java, Python
+- You can only use the following programming languages: Scala, Java, Python

 #### Bonus
-* you let your service run within a container based environment (Docker, Kubernetes)
+- You let your service run within a container based environment (Docker, Kubernetes)
-* you provide a documentation of your services API endpoints
+- You provide documentation of your services API endpoints
-* your service is covered with tests
+- Your service is covered with tests